1013990424/ClassEval/README.md

 # Building a Multimodal Classroom Evaluation Benchmark via Dynamic and Explainable Automated Annotation

 This is the official PyTorch code for the paper "[[Building a Multimodal Classroom Evaluation Benchmark via Dynamic and Explainable Automated Annotation]]()".
-This paper was published in Pattern Recognition.

 ####